-Getting a mammogram for the first time can cause anxiety.
+Getting a mammogram for the first time may cause anxiety.
 It’s hard to know what to expect if you’ve never done it.
 But scheduling a mammogram is an important and proactive step in taking care of your health.

 Being prepared for the mammogram may help ease your mind as you get ready for your exam.
-Keep reading to learn more about procedure and what to expect in terms of pain.
+Keep reading to learn more about the procedure and what to expect in terms of pain.

 Everyone experiences mammograms differently.
 Some women may feel pain during the procedure, and others may not feel anything at all.